 background which is very impressive.

-On the left of the workspace is the Learning
+On one side of the workspace is the Learning Center In X.

 tool and a few tips as well.

-I looked at the tips and what do ya know - there it was - "Press Alt and drag to resize
+I looked at the tips for the Brush Tool and there was the answer - "Press Alt and drag to resize brush."

 What a quick and easy way to change brush size!

 The right side of the screen is where the majority of the